blueambr/webpack-modules/README.md

 1. `git clone git@github.com:hotepp/webpack-modules.git webpack-modules`: cloning the repo
 2. `cd webpack-modules`: going to the cloned copy of the repo
-3. `sudo rm -R .git`: removing everything git-related from the cloned repo; be careful with `sudo`, you only want to delete the `.git` folder with everything inside of it, but nothing more
+3. `sudo rm -R .git && sudo rm CHANGELOG.md`: removing everything git-related from the cloned repo; be careful with `sudo`, you only want to delete the `.git` folder with everything inside of it and the `CHANGELOG.md` file, but nothing more
 4. `git init`: creating our own git system
 5. `git remote add origin https://github.com/USERNAME/REPOSITORY.git`: setting our own repository as the remote origin
 6. `git add .`: adding everything to our first git commit